 - Benefits of accepting contactless NFC payments from customers

-Near-field technology (NFC) securely enables some credit cards and mobile devices—such as smartphones and smart watches—to submit payments to card readers and payment terminals without physically making contact.
+Near-field communication (NFC) securely enables some credit cards and mobile devices—such as smartphones and smart watches—to submit payments to card readers and payment terminals without physically making contact.

 Contactless NFC payments occurred exponentially more frequently during the pandemic, supercharging a trend that was already on the rise.
 Customers are enthusiastic about contactless payments, and businesses have been meeting this demand.
 A 2021 Raydiant study found that 64% of consumers were concerned about the cleanliness of credit card payments, and 57% said they were more likely to buy from businesses that offer contactless payment options.
 In 2021, 67% of businesses were set up to accept NFC payments, and this number has continued to grow.